Chris35Wills/Chris35Wills.github.io/courses/Intro_github/push.md

 git remote add origin https://github.com/USERNAME/versioned_dir.git
 ```

 where `USERNAME` is your GitHub username.
+In this
-My GitHub username is `chryswoods`,
+example, the GitHub username is `chryswoods`,
-so I would type
+so we would type

 ```
 git remote add origin https://github.com/chryswoods/versioned_dir.git